bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * https://git.mills.io/yarnsocial/yarn/issues/344
 * Any user may share a file where they share their recommendations for "censorship"
 * Abusive feed URLs
+* Iterative positive & negative globs and regexp for matching a URL
 * Hashes of email addresses for abusive accounts
 * Regexp content filters for abusive content
 * Lists of IDs for concrete abusive posts - effectively #redaction